usebedrock/bedrock/README.md

 ## Windows

 Windows usage is not supported at the moment.
-We have used Bedrock on Windows succesfully though.
+We have used Bedrock on Windows successfully though.
 If you encounter any Windows related bugs, please log them.

 ## License